Updated July 15, 2025

 While the situation remains fluid and much remains unknown, financial markets and industry leaders are responding negatively to the uncertainty and shifting sands.
 In just two days following Trump’s tariff plan unveiling, markets plunged dramatically, losing $6 trillion in value.
 Without a permanent deal, a full-scale trade war between the U.S. and China could cause the world’s economy to shrink by almost 7% over time.
 All of this volatility will have serious repercussions for American workers, families, and businesses.

-• Clothing: About 97% of clothing bought in the US is imported.
-Prices are estimated to rise 19% on shoes and 16% on clothing in the long term.
+- Clothing: About 97% of clothing bought in the US is imported.
+Prices are estimated to rise 40% on clothing and 44% on shoes in the short term and will stay 18 to 20% higher in the long term.

-• Cars: Auto prices are expected to increase more than 9% in the near term and stay 6.2% higher in the long term.
-That’s the equivalent of adding $3,000 to the price of an average new car.
+- Cars: Auto prices are expected to increase 14.1% in the near term and stay 10.3% higher in the long term.
+That’s the equivalent of adding $4,900 to $6,800 to the price of an average new car.
 The North American auto industry is highly integrated, with parts and components crossing US borders several times before the vehicle is completely assembled.
-Because of this, and because cars will also be impacted by rising costs of steel and aluminum, the impact will be severe and widespread.
+Because of this, and because cars will also be impacted by rising costs of steel, aluminum, and copper the impact will be severe and widespread.
 Some carmakers have already closed factories, halted production, and laid off workers.
-Price inflation will spread to used cars and car parts as well, as demand for them increases.
+Inflation has spread to used cars as well, with prices in June jumping to their highest level in three years.

-• Cellphones, computers, and gaming devices: About three quarters of cellphones, and almost all laptop computers and video game consoles are made in China.
-Prices on electronics are projected to rise by $18.5 in the long term.
+- Cellphones, computers, and gaming devices: About three quarters of cellphones, and almost all laptop computers and video game consoles are made in China.
+Prices on electronics are projected to rise almost 30% in the near term.

-• Economic slowdown: Economists estimate the full slate of global tariffs could shrink the US economy by 0.7% in the near term.
-In the long run, that’s the equivalent of losing $110 billion annually.
-In just the first quarter of 2025, GDP growth is projected to drop 2.4%.
-If that pace continues, it would be the worst plunge since the COVID-19 shutdown in early 2020.
+- Economic slowdown: Economists estimate the full slate of global tariffs could shrink the US economy by 0.9% in the near term.
+In the long run, that’s the equivalent of losing $135 billion annually.
+In the first quarter of 2025, the US GDP shrank for the first time in three years.
+If that pace continues, it will be the worst plunge since the COVID-19 shutdown in early 2020.

-• Job losses: Industries dependent on global supply chains may be forced to cut as many as 456,000 full-time jobs due to higher costs.
+- Job losses: Industries dependent on global supply chains may be forced to cut as many as 641,000 full-time jobs due to higher costs.
 The tariffs also present a trade-off in jobs.
-While manufacturing output could grow 1.5%, construction contracts shrink by 3.1% and agriculture by 1.1%.
+While manufacturing output could grow 2.6%, construction output shrinks by 4.1% and agriculture by 0.8%.

 How will the new tariffs impact Maine?